closemarketing/connector-gravityforms-mailerlite/readme.txt

 This plugin connects GravityForms with MailerLite.

 == Description ==
-> This plugin requires the <a href="http://www.closemarketing.es/likes/gravityforms/">Gravity Forms plugin</a>. <strong>Don't use Gravity Forms? <a href="http://www.closemarketing.es/likes/gravityforms/">Buy the plugin</a></strong> and start using this revolutionary plugin!

-GravityForms plugin gives you the posibility to create forms in a very simple way.
-It has a lot of addons that connects GravityForms with online services, but MailerLite is not in that list.
+[GravityForms](https://www.closemarketing.es/likes/gravityforms/) plugin gives you the posibility to create forms in a very simple way.
+It has a lot of addons that connects GravityForms with online services, but [MailerLite](https://www.closemarketing.es/likes/mailerlite/) is not in that list.

 Only with your API Key from MailerLite you will connect every form to MailerLite, in order to keep all your subscribers in MailerLite.

 Steps:
-- Go to Form > Settings > MailerLite.
+- Go GravityForms > Settings > MailerLite.
 Put your MailerLite API Key that is in integrations tab.
 - Once the API is valid, you will have to go to every form that needs to connect to MailerLite.
 - In every Form > MailerLite > Create new feed.
 You will have to map every form field to MailerLite fields.